playcanvas/editor-test/.github/CONTRIBUTING.md

 Thank you for your interest in contributing to the PlayCanvas Editor Testing Suite!
 This guide will help you get started with contributing to this project.

+Looking for ideas?
+Check out issues under the [good first issue](https://github.com/playcanvas/editor-test/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22good%20first%20issue%22) label or create an issue to start a conversation.
+The [Forum](https://playcanvas.com) is a good place to discuss ideas with the community as well.
+It strongly advised to create an issue or community post when suggesting major changes or add significant features to get advice on how to approach it.

 ## Table of Contents

 - [Code of Conduct](#code-of-conduct)